Satyam/firmata-http-bridge/README.md

 The solution has always been there.
 Use HTTP POST.
 The data part of the request goes into the body of the HTTP message, not along the URL.
 It doesn't need to be encoded to avoid confusing the URL parser, after all, a URL has a very specific syntax and you don't want to get any of your parameters to be misunderstood for something else.
 And, crucially, it can be any length and any format you want.
 Since it goes into the body of the request, it can use the same format as the response that also goes in the body of the reply.

-Thus, it allows us to use JSON for both request and reply.
+Thus, it allows us to use stringified JSON for both request and reply.

-We could assemble an ad-hoc format for each and every message, but it is easier if we can recognize some patterns within every message, that can help us standardize it.
+We could assemble an ad-hoc format for each and every message, but, if we can recognize some pattern within every message, it can help us standardize it.
 A message will, in general, have the following parts:

 * The *type* of message.
 It states what is this all about.
 Furthermore, is it a request or a reply?
 * The *body* of the message, the actual information we are carrying.
 What are we requesting, what is our reply.